Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Hitachi Seaside Park is a beautiful park located in Ibaraki Prefecture.

-The park is famous for its stunning flower fields, which are in full bloom in May.
+The park is famous for its stunning flower fields in full bloom in May.

-The park also has a variety of other attractions, including cycling trails, a Ferris wheel, and a playground for children.
+The park also has various other attractions, including cycling trails, a Ferris wheel, and a playground for children.

 Exploring Mount Fuji

-Mount Fuji is one of Japan’s most iconic landmarks and is a must-visit for anyone traveling to Japan.
+Mount Fuji is one of Japan’s most iconic landmarks and is a must-visit for anyone travelling to Japan.

 The mountain is located in the Fuji-Hakone-Izu National Park and offers stunning views of the surrounding area.